edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-Go.md

 6. Configure reporting of the service's metrics.
 See `Writable.Telemetry` configuration details in the [Common Configuration](../../microservices/configuration/CommonConfiguration/) section for more detail.

 !!! example "Example - Service Telemetry Configuration"
-       ```toml
-         [Writable.Telemetry]
+    ```yaml
+    Writable:
+      Telemetry
-         Interval = "30s"
+        Interval: "30s"
-         PublishTopicPrefix  = "edgex/telemetry" # /<service-name>/<metric-name> will be added to this Publish Topic prefix
-           [Writable.Telemetry.Metrics] # All service's metric names must be present in this list.
+        Metrics: # All service's metric names must be present in this list.
-           MyCounterName = true
+          MyCounterName: true
-           MyGaugeName = true
+          MyGaugeName: true
-           MyGaugeFloat64Name = true
+          MyGaugeFloat64Name: true
-           MyTimerName = true
+          MyTimerName: true
-           MyHistogram = true
+          MyHistogram: true
-       ```

-           [Writable.Telemetry.Tags] # Contains the service level tags to be attached to all the service's metrics
+       Tags: # Contains the service level tags to be attached to all the service's metrics
-       #    Gateway="my-iot-gateway" # Tag must be added here or via Consul Env Override can only change existing value, not added new ones.
+         Gateway: "my-iot-gateway" # Tag must be added here or via Consul Env Override can only change existing value, not added new ones.
     ```

 !!! note
     The metric names used in the above configuration (to enable or disable reporting of a metric) must match the metric name used when the metric is registered.
 A partial match of starts with is acceptable, i.e. the metric name registered starts with the above configured name.

 ## Retrieving Secrets